PPS Points of Pride: A few reasons why you can Expect Great Things at PPS!

 The Pittsburgh Promise Scholarships!

 In 2007, the District announced a $100 million commitment by the University of Pittsburgh Medical Center (UPMC) to fund The Pittsburgh Promise.
-The Promise is a community gift to help families plan, prepare and pay for education after high school.
+The Promise is a community gift to help families plan, prepare, and pay for education after high school.
 Graduates of the Pittsburgh Public Schools may be eligible to earn up to $30,000 over four years for post-secondary education.

 Our CTE programs have expanded.

-The Summer Dreamers Academy receives national recognition.
+The Summer Dreamers Academy Celebrates 10 Years.

 Free SAT Exams for Juniors.